|

 of Scorpion Tools.
 Using tool

-templates a tool library can be
+templates the setting of one tool can be same for

-defined.
+tool doing the same task.
 Tools that are attach to a template class are automatically

 updated when the template is changed.
-An image

 analyzing tool is used to make a calculation.
 When configuring a vision